opral/monorepo/rfcs/002-tech-stack.md

 #### why not svelte?

+- State management is inferior to SolidJS
+  - For example, async fetching of data is "missing".
+  - State can only be used in Svelte components, otherwise workarounds are required.

 - No JSX
   - Requires custom ide extensions for .svelte files
-  - not compatible with anything JSX
+  - not compatible with most JSX things.

 - Typescript is a second-class citizen (partially because not compatible with JSX)
-- Syntax is nice but compiled output harder to grasp compared to SolidJS
-  - (Better debugging of SolidJS)
-- State management is inferior to SolidJS
-  - For example, async fetching of data
-  - State can only be used in Svelte components, otherwise workarounds are required.

 ## design system